 The Regional Procedures present guidelines and best practices for borrowing and lending materials.

-Southeastern can fill medical or consumer health related ILL requests at no cost for regional libraries through the Medical Information Services Program (MISP.)
-Library staff can use this referral form to submit any requests to Southeastern.
-More information on the MISP program is available here.
+Southeastern can fill medical or consumer health related ILL requests at no cost to regional libraries through the Medical Information Services Program (MISP.)
+Library staff can use this referral form to submit any ILL requests to Southeastern staff.
+More information on the MISP program is available on Southeastern's website.

 Southeastern NY Library Resources Council has acquired the services of an attorney to offer members timely input on intellectual property, digital rights management, vendor contracts, and other legal issues that can impact library operations.
-Questions sent to Ask the Lawyer will be reviewed by Southeastern staff, and sent to counsel for responses.
 This project is being offered in collaboration with the Western New York Library Resources Council (WNYLRC).